jrjones/blog.jrj.org/pages/what-i-use.md

         <p>For notes, I use a combination of tools. <a href="https://www.onenote.com"> Microsoft OneNote</a> is my personal wiki, and where I take meeting notes and develop ideas on Mac, Windows, and mobile.
 Quick throw-away notes (hotel room numbers, where I’m parked, etc.) live in <a href="http://evernote.com">Evernote</a>, which I also use for archived articles.
 I use <a href="http://dayoneapp.com">DayOne</a> as a Daily Record of Events (DRE) and personal/professional journal.
 (My strong preference is <a href="http://brettterpstra.com/projects/nvalt/">nvALT</a>, but it's fallen hopelessly out of repair-- I'm hoping Brett makes good on his promise to release a commercial version-- shut up and take my money, Terpstra!)</p>

         <h2>Creative Tools</h2>
-        <p>I have a <a href="http://creative.adobe.com">Creative Cloud subscription</a> for free as an Adobe employee, I find that I use Photoshop, Illustrator, and Dreamweaver most frequently, followed distantly by Premier and AfterEffects.
+        <p>I have a <a href="http://creative.adobe.com">Creative Cloud subscription</a> for free as an Adobe employee, I find that I use Photoshop and Illustrator most frequently, followed distantly by Premier and AfterEffects.
 I also use Acrobat Document Cloud a lot.</p>

         <h2>Browsers</h2>
-        <p>Many people are surprised to learn that <a href="http://www.apple.com/safari/">Apple’s Safari</a> is my daily driver on the Mac, and the browser I use the most.
+        <p>Many people are surprised to learn that <a href="http://www.apple.com/safari/">Apple’s Safari</a> is my daily driver on the Mac, and the browser I wind up using the most.
 This is primarily because using Safari drastically improves battery use, and it’s convenient to have bookmarks synced with my iOS devices.
 Also, I tend to upgrade to new versions of Mac OS X quickly, and Chrome doesn’t do a great job of resolving issues pre-launch.</p>
         <p>On Windows I use <a href="https://chrome.google.com">Google Chrome</a> most of the time, but it’s bloated and getting worse every day.
 There are situations where I use <a href="https://mozilla.org">Firefox</a> (examples: some internal tools, and situations where privacy matters more to me than convenience or productivity.
 More on that under “Security.”)
 I’m interested in <a href="https://www.microsoft.com/en-us/windows/microsoft-edge">Edge (AKA "Project Spartan")</a> on Windows 10, but it needs to mature a bit.
-It may wind up becoming my default on Windows once it supports extensions.</p>
+It may wind up becoming my default on Windows eventually now that it supports extensions.</p>

         <h2>Tools and Utilities</h2>
         <p>While I try to keep my Mac and Windows machines relatively stock because I use so many different computers, there are a number of neat little software utilities I have come to rely on.</p>